-When you see the video, you may notice that a couple times I used the term “wheelchair bound”, which was stupid of me since I know better and even address that wording in some of my talks.
+You may notice that a couple times I used the term “wheelchair bound”, which was stupid of me since I know better and even address that wording in some of my talks.
 While I corrected myself each time I used it, I also felt it was appropriate to drop $20 into The Ableist Jar.

 I did not give attendees much opportunity to tweet, so there are only a few here.